BenjaminRains/mdc_analytics/scripts/validation/docs/business_logic_fee_process.md

 Filters:
 Filters for cp.Status values of 1 or 2.
 Limits the results to claims with a DateService within the last 4 years.

+## Insurance Claims Status (claimproc.Status)
+Based on analysis of the claimproc table, we've identified key status values:

+### Status = 1 (34.39% of claims)
+- Represents active/valid claims
+- Associated with completed procedures (ProcStatus = 2)
+- Can have:
+  - No payments (InsPayEst = 0, InsPayAmt = 0)
+  - Pending payments (InsPayEst > 0, InsPayAmt = 0)
+  - Completed payments (InsPayEst > 0, InsPayAmt > 0)
+- DateInsFinalized can be pending ('0001-01-01') or have actual dates

+### Status = 3 (57.84% of claims)
+- Most common status
+- Not linked to active procedures (no matches in procedurelog)
+- Characteristics:
+  - Always has FeeBilled = 0
+  - Always has InsPayEst = 0
+  - Can have non-zero InsPayAmt (including negative values)
+  - Never has DateInsFinalized (always '0001-01-01')
+- Likely represents adjustment entries, voided claims, or payment corrections

+### Status = 0 (0.63% of claims)
+- Appears to represent new or pending insurance claims
+- Characteristics:
+  - Has FeeBilled values (non-zero)
+  - May have InsPayEst values (estimated insurance payments)
+  - Always has InsPayAmt = 0 (no actual payments yet)
+  - DateInsFinalized is always '0001-01-01' (not finalized)
+  - No WriteOffs
+  - May have DedApplied (deductible amounts)
+  - InsEstTotal matches InsPayEst
+- Likely represents claims that have been submitted but not yet processed by insurance

+### Status = 2 (0.77% of claims)
+- Appears to represent pre-authorization or pre-estimate claims
+- Characteristics:
+  - Has significant FeeBilled values (often larger procedures)
+  - Usually has InsPayEst values (estimated insurance payments)
+  - Always has InsPayAmt = 0 (no actual payments)
+  - DateCP is often '0001-01-01' (no payment date)
+  - DateInsFinalized is always '0001-01-01' (not finalized)
+  - No WriteOffs
+  - No DedApplied
+  - InsEstTotal matches InsPayEst
+- Likely represents claims that need pre-authorization or are in pre-estimate status

+### Status = 4 (2.88% of claims)
+- Appears to represent payment adjustments or corrections
+- Characteristics:
+  - Always has FeeBilled = 0
+  - Usually has InsPayEst = 0
+  - Has varying InsPayAmt values (both positive and negative)
+  - DateCP and DateInsFinalized usually match and are set
+  - No WriteOffs
+  - No DedApplied
+  - InsEstTotal often differs from InsPayAmt
+  - Can have negative payment amounts (indicating reversals/corrections)
+- Likely represents payment adjustments, corrections, or supplemental payments after the initial claim processing

+### Status = 6 (2.25% of claims)
+- Appears to represent voided or cancelled estimates
+- Characteristics:
+  - Always has FeeBilled = 0
+  - May have InsPayEst values (estimated insurance payments)
+  - Always has InsPayAmt = 0 (no actual payments)
+  - DateInsFinalized is always '0001-01-01' (never finalized)
+  - No WriteOffs
+  - No DedApplied
+  - InsEstTotal matches InsPayEst when present
+  - Many entries have all zero values
+- Likely represents voided estimates or cancelled claims before payment processing

+### Status = 7 (1.24% of claims)
+- No active records found in recent data
+- May be a legacy or reserved status
+- Further investigation needed to understand historical usage

+## Summary of Claim Status Values
+1. **Status = 0 (0.63%)**: New/pending insurance claims with no payments yet
+2. **Status = 1 (34.39%)**: Active claims with completed procedures
+3. **Status = 2 (0.77%)**: Pre-authorization or pre-estimate claims
+4. **Status = 3 (57.84%)**: Adjustment entries, voided claims, or payment corrections
+5. **Status = 4 (2.88%)**: Payment adjustments and supplemental payments
+6. **Status = 6 (2.25%)**: Voided or cancelled estimates
+7. **Status = 7 (1.24%)**: Currently unused (possibly legacy or reserved)

+### Investigation Needed
+Further analysis required for remaining status values:
+- Status = 7 (1.24%)

+### Insurance Claims and Fee Processing

+#### Fee Calculation Methods
+1. **UCR (Usual, Customary, and Reasonable) Fee**
+   - Typically calculated as 85% of the standard fee
+   - Example: "Rule Type: UCR Fee.
+Allowed amount: 164.05 (85% of UCR fee)"

+2. **Historical Claims Matching**
+   - Several matching methods used:
+     - Insurance Plan matching
+     - Insurance Carrier matching
+     - Insurance Group Number matching
+   - Uses either Average or Most Recent amounts

+#### Insurance Payment Structure
+- **Billed Amount** (`FeeBilled`): Original amount charged
+- **Estimated Payment** (`InsPayEst`): Expected insurance payment
+- **Actual Payment** (`InsPayAmt`): Amount insurance actually paid
+- **Write-off** (`WriteOff`): Amount written off by insurance

+#### Fee Schedule System
+- Standard fee schedule is baseline
+- Insurance companies may have their own fee schedules
+- Bluebook system tracks:
+  - `bluebook_ins_pay_amt`: Insurance payment history
+  - `bluebook_allowed_override`: Manual overrides
+  - `bluebook_log_allowed_fee`: Calculated allowed amounts

+#### Payment Determination Rules
+1. **Insurance Plan Based**
+   - Matches against specific insurance plan history
+   - Example: "Allowed fees from received claims with matching Insurance Plan"

+2. **Carrier Based**
+   - Uses broader carrier-level fee agreements
+   - Example: "Allowed fees from received claims with matching Insurance Carrier"

+3. **Group Based**
+   - Matches against insurance group history
+   - Example: "Allowed fees from received claims with matching Insurance Group Number"

+#### Key Validation Points
+1. Actual payments (`InsPayAmt`) can differ from estimates (`InsPayEst`)
+2. Multiple fee calculation methods may apply to same procedure
+3. Historical payment patterns influence future allowances
+4. Manual overrides are possible through bluebook system

+## Payment Types and Unearned Revenue

+### UnearnedType in PaySplit Table
+- **Type 0 (88.9% of splits)**
+  - Represents regular payments
+  - No definition entry (NULL in ItemName) - *Need to verify if this is correct*
+  - Most common type
+  - Direct payment applied to procedures

+- **Type 288 (10.9% of splits)**
+  - Represents prepayments
+  - Links to definition table with ItemName "Prepayment"
+  - Used when payment is received before procedures

+- **Type 439 (0.2% of splits)**
+  - Represents treatment plan prepayments
+  - Links to definition table with ItemName "Treat Plan Prepayment"
+  - Used for treatment plan deposits

+### Questions to Verify
+1. Why do regular payments (Type 0) not have definition entries?
+2. Are there any other UnearnedType values we should expect?
+3. Should we add validation to ensure UnearnedType values are always valid?

+## Payment Processing Findings

+### Payment Split Patterns
+1. **Split Distribution**
+   - 76% of payments have 1-3 splits
+     - 1 split: 32.3% (6,007 payments)
+     - 2 splits: 25.9% (4,818 payments)
+     - 3 splits: 18.5% (3,443 payments)
+   - Complex payments can have up to 51 splits
+   - Larger split counts correlate with higher payment amounts

+2. **Payment Types (UnearnedType)**
+   - Type 0 (Regular Payments): 99%
+     - Mean amount: $595.31
+     - High variability (std: $2,443.89)
+     - Can have negative amounts (adjustments/refunds)
+   - Type 288 (Prepayments): ~0.8%
+     - Mean amount: $1,465.10
+     - Used for advance payments
+   - Type 439 (Treatment Plan Prepayments): ~0.2%
+     - Mean amount: $6,518.78
+     - Highest average amount
+     - Used for large treatment plans

+3. **Zero-Amount Splits**
+   - Extremely rare (8 out of 49,409 splits = 0.016%)
+   - All zero splits are part of valid, balanced payments
+   - Occur in both regular payments and prepayments
+   - Often associated with unallocated portions of payments

+### Fee Distribution
+1. **Procedure Fee Patterns**
+   - Most fees cluster below $500
+   - Highest fees:
+     - Orthodontics (Code 479): $3,500
+     - Implant-supported dentures (Code 720): $3,380
+     - Immediate dentures (Codes 181, 182): ~$2,175
+   - No negative fees found in production data

+2. **Insurance Payment Accuracy**
+   - 96% of payments differ from estimates
+   - Very low overpayment rate (0.1% of claims)
+   - Strong correlation between estimates and actual payments
+   - Outliers typically represent complex procedures or multiple tooth treatments

+### Data Integrity
+1. **Payment Split Integrity**
+   - Perfect matching between PayAmt and sum(SplitAmt)
+   - No mismatches found in 18,573 payments analyzed
+   - Split amounts properly distribute total payment

+2. **Validation Rules**
+   - Flag payments with >15 splits for review
+   - Monitor zero-amount splits
+   - Track UnearnedType distribution changes
+   - Verify large payment amounts (>$10,000)
+   - Check negative payments for proper documentation

+### Business Process Implications
+1. **Payment Processing**
+   - Regular payments (Type 0) don't require definition entries
+   - Prepayments are properly tracked with specific types
+   - Split system handles complex payment scenarios effectively

+2. **Fee Management**
+   - Fee structure shows consistent patterns by procedure type
+   - Insurance estimates are generally conservative
+   - Payment tracking system maintains high data integrity